 Crazy Nutrition Ultimate CRN-5 is a decent option for people looking for a flavored creatine with added electrolytes.
 It provides the recommended dose of creatine.

-Although men and women can take the same creatine supplement, we think Crazy Nutrition CRN-5 is a good choice for biological men because it has the clinically-recommended 5-gram dose of creatine monohydrate and is loaded with other ingredients that can help with weightlifting and recovery.
+Although people of all genders can take the same creatine supplement, we think Crazy Nutrition CRN-5 is a good choice for men (and anyone else) who are focused on gaining strength because it has the clinically-recommended 5-gram dose of creatine monohydrate and is loaded with other ingredients that can help with weightlifting and recovery.

 RELATED: Best Creatine for Men